General terms and conditions Germany

 § 4 Payment

-(2) The purchase price is due for payment net, within 30 days after invoicing.
-After maturity, default interest amounting to 8 percentage points above the relevant basic interest rate p.a. will be charged.
-We reserve the right to assert further damage caused by delay.
+(2) The agreed price is due for payment net, within 30 days after invoicing.
+After maturity, default interest amounting to 9 percentage points above the relevant basic interest rate p.a. will be charged.
+We reserve the right to assert any more far-reaching damage caused by the delay.

 (3) We are entitled to assign the claims against our customers resulting from the business relationship to third parties unless the assignment of claims is legally excluded.

 § 5 Special features of the purchase agreement